| | |

 Homemade Lemon Curd

-What Can You do With Lemon Curd?
+What Can You do with Lemon Curd?

-Lemon curd is traditionally served with tea, where it’s spread on scones, crumpets, biscuits or other baked goods.
-Besides that, it’s scrumptious over pancakes, as a quick dessert idea with strawberries and whipped cream (maybe some angel food cake) or as a filling for basic tarts with a little fresh fruit.
-I also like it with plain Greek yogurt.
+Besides that, it’s scrumptious over pancakes, as a quick dessert idea with strawberries and whipped cream (maybe some angel food cake), or as a filling for basic tarts with a little fresh fruit.
+I also like it with plain Greek yogurt or in a parfait.

 You can also fold it into a bit of whipped cream to use as a filling for cream puffs.
 So very delicious!